johnwcowan/r7rs-work/CompoundObjectsCowan.md

 `(compound-map `*mapper obj*`)`

-If *obj* is a compound object, returns a newly allocated compound object whose subobjects result from invoking *mapper* on each subobject of *obj*.
+If *obj* is a compound object, returns a compound object whose subobjects result from invoking *mapper* on each subobject of *obj*.
 Although the subobjects of the result are in the same order as the subobjects of *obj*, the order in which *mapper* is applied to them is unspecified.

-If *obj* is not a compound object, it returns a newly allocated compound object whose only subobject is the result of applying *mapper* to *obj*.
+If *obj* is not a compound object, returns a compound object whose only subobject is the result of applying *mapper* to *obj*.

 `(compound-filter `*pred obj*`)`

-If *obj* is a compound object, returns a newly allocated compound object that contains the subobjects of *obj* that satisfy *pred*.
+If *obj* is a compound object, returns a compound object that contains the subobjects of *obj* that satisfy *pred*.

-If *obj* is not a compound object, it returns a newly allocated compound object whose only subobject is *obj* if *obj* satisfies *pred*, or an empty compound object if *obj* does not satisfy *pred*.
+If *obj* is not a compound object, it returns a compound object whose only subobject is *obj* if *obj* satisfies *pred*, or an empty compound object if *obj* does not satisfy *pred*.

 `(compound-predicate `*pred obj*`)`

 If *obj* is a compound
-object such that at least one of its subobjects satisfies *pred*, the predicate returns what *pred* returns when applied to the first such subobject; otherwise `#f`.
+object such that at least one of its subobjects satisfies *pred*, returns what *pred* returns when applied to the first such subobject;
+otherwise returns `#f`.

-If *obj* is not a compound object, the predicate applies *pred* to *obj* and returns what *pred* returns.
+If *obj* is not a compound object, applies *pred* to *obj* and returns what *pred* returns.

 `(compound-accessor `*pred accessor obj default*`)`